 The department offers a limited number of graduate assistant positions, generally associated with specific projects.
 These positions as well as those offered by other departments are advertised as they become available.
 Assistantships cover tuition and a monthly salary.
 Graduate assistants must pay their own registration fees.

-Graduate Division Achievement Scholarships (GDAS) are funded from tuition revenues and are intended to provide financial assitance for U.S. and international students based on merit and service.
+Office of Graduate Education Achievement Scholarships are funded from tuition revenues and are intended to provide financial assitance for U.S. and international students based on merit and service.
 The award amounts, which vary, are credited toward the student’s overall tuition costs.
-To be eligible for a GDAS, students must have a cumulative GPA of 3.5 or above and demonstrate a commitment to the mission, goals and objectives of the Department of Public Health Sciences.
-The GDAS may be awarded to new or continuing students.
+To be eligible for this award, students must have a cumulative GPA of 3.5 or above and demonstrate a commitment to the mission, goals and objectives of the Office of Public Health Studies.
+The Achievement Scholarship may be awarded to new or continuing students.
 Waivers do not cover summer session tuition.
 Awardees are expected to have and maintain a 3.5 or better GPA and register for at least one credit of public health degree-related course work.
-It is recommended that applicants to the program submit their completed application materials by the stated deadline as GDAS applications are distributed and reviewed early in the admission period.
+It is recommended that applicants to the program submit their completed application materials by the stated deadline as Achievement Scholarship applications are distributed and reviewed early in the admission period.
 Award recipients must pay any remaining tuition balance by the payment deadline.

 East West Center Scholarships

 East West Center awards may be available to students from the Pacific and Asian (including Russia) countries.
 For more information or an application, please contact the EWC-UHM Scholarship Office, Burns Hall 2066, East West Center, 1601 East West Road, Honolulu, HI 96848-1601 or visit their website.
 Their application deadline for awards is November 1.